MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-keys.md

 The fields that make up the secondary keys do not always contain unique data, and SQL Server does not reject records with duplicate data in secondary key fields.
 If two or more records contain identical information in the secondary key, then SQL Server uses the primary key for the table to resolve this conflict.

-### Unique Secondary Keys
+### Unique secondary keys

 A key definition includes the [Unique](properties/devenv-unique-property.md) property that you use to create a unique index.
 A unique index ensures that records in a table do not have identical field values.
-With a unique index, when table is validated, values of the field that makes up the key are checked for uniqueness.
-If the table includes records with duplicate values for the field, the validation fails.
+With a unique index, when table is validated, value that makes up the key is checked for uniqueness.
+If the table includes records with duplicate values, the validation fails.

 Like primary keys, you can create unique secondary keys that are comprised of multiple fields.
 In this case, it's the combination of the values in the secondary key that must be unique.
 For example, if you have a **Customer** table, you could create a unique key for the **Name**, **Address**, and **City** fields to make sure that there are no customers that have the same combination of values for these fields.

+> [!NOTE]
+> The `Unique` property is not supported in table extension objects.

+## Clustered and non-clustered keys

+A key definition includes the [Unique](properties/devenv-clustered-property.md) property that you use to create a clustered index.
+A clustered index determines the physical order in which records are stored in the table.
+Based on the key value, records are sorted in ascending order.
+Using a clustered key can speed up the retrieval of records.

+There can be only one clustered index per table.
+By default the primary is configure as a clustered key.

+> [!NOTE]
+> The `Clustered` property is not supported in table extension objects.

-## Sort Orders and Secondary Keys
+## Sort orders and secondary keys

 The following example shows how the primary key influences the sort order when a secondary key is active.
 The Customer table includes four entries (records), and the records in the Customer table have two fields: Customer Number and Customer Name.